 Studies show that 68% of consumers would stop using a local business if they found incorrect information in online directories.
 Additionally, businesses with consistent NAP information across directories rank 25% higher in local search results on average.

-First, establish your canonical NAP format.
+First, set your canonical NAP format.
 This is your official, standardized way of presenting your business information.
-Document exactly how your business name, address, and phone number should appear, including punctuation, abbreviations, and formatting.
+Write down exactly how your business name, address, and phone number should appear, including punctuation, abbreviations, and formatting.

-Your canonical NAP should be treated as a key business asset—like your logo or trademark.
-Document it formally and share it with all team members who might create or update directory listings.
+Treat your canonical NAP as a core business asset, like your logo or trademark.
+Document it formally and share it with everyone on your team who might create or update directory listings.

-Next, conduct a comprehensive NAP audit across all directories where your business appears.
-Document variations and prioritize corrections based on directory importance and traffic volume.
+Next, run a full NAP audit across every directory where your business shows up.
+Record the variations and prioritize fixes based on directory importance and traffic volume.

 - Manual updates: